LATIN DANCING (Street and Ballroom)

 Jive is a formalised version of rock and roll dancing.
 It is essentially a variant of the swing whereby the hip swings from side to side and the weight changes resemble a type of skipping and hopping.
 Swing come from the 1930's to the 1940's.

-Please click on the image below to watch the Sydney Dance Rhythms video.
+Please click on the image below to watch our students perform some salsa moves:

 DRESS CODE, WHAT TO BRING?
 WHAT TO EXPECT?

-- Wear comfortable shoes (Please avoid thongs and shoes with too much grip.)
+- Wear comfortable shoes: Latin shoes/ Dance sneakers (Please avoid thongs and shoes with too much grip)

 - Wear comfortable and practical clothes for sporting and fitness activities